juantascon/tvcmd/README.md

 tvcmd> ls friends.s0*
 ```

-## Real Case Execution
+## Real Case Example

 Let's say we enjoy watching these shows: Friends, Scrubs and Attack On Titan.

-Being by creating a basic configuration file:
+Begin by creating a basic configuration file:

 ``` ini
 [general]